UK lawmaker asks regulator to review effect of new bank tax

 “Millions of consumers and small businesses have been getting a poor deal for decades because of inadequate competition and choice in banking.
 It is crucial that competition from new and smaller banks is not unnecessarily impeded by prudential regulation,” said Tyrie.

-The regulator has already eased capital requirements for new banks and streamlined the process for obtaining a banking license but smaller banks say they still operate at a disadvantage to larger rivals.
+The regulator has already eased capital requirements for new banks and streamlined the process for obtaining a banking licence but smaller banks say they still operate at a disadvantage to larger rivals.

 A group of new and smaller British banks have set out proposals aimed at offsetting the new tax, including an arrangement that would mean small banks would not have to set aside more capital against loans than larger rivals.